 Participants and procedure.
-103 Fijians (54% female; aged 17-68, median = 40; 3-16 years education, median = 8) and 103 University of British Columbia (UBC) undergraduates (80% female; 55% Asian, 32% Caucasian, 13% other) viewed photos of a Black North American male target posing nonverbal expressions of pride, shame, happiness, and neutral (see Figure 1).
-Limited access to Fijian participants necessitated including only a single target showing all expressions, and, because actual Fijians were not available for posing, we opted to use a North American target whose skin color would closely resemble that of Fijians.
-However, we also assessed the same explicit judgments in a separate sample of UBC undergraduates (N = 56; 64% female; 55% Asian, 25% Caucasian, 20% other) using a Caucasian male target instead of the Black target, to ensure that North American results were not specific to the use of a Black target.
+In Study 1, 103 Fijians (54% female; age range 17-68 years, median = 40; 3-16 years education, median = 8) and 103 University of British Columbia (UBC) undergraduates (80% female; 55% Asian, 32% White, 13% other) viewed photos of a Black North American male target posing nonverbal expressions of pride, shame, happiness, and neutral (see Figure 1).
+Limited access to Fijian participants necessitated including only a single target showing all expressions, and because actual Fijians were not available for posing, we opted to use a North American target whose skin color would closely resemble that of Fijians.
+However, we also assessed the same explicit judgments in a separate sample of UBC undergraduates (N = 56; 64% female; 55% Asian, 25% White, 20% other) using a White male target instead of the Black target to ensure that North American results were not specific to the use of a Black target.

-Fijians viewed printed color photos and North Americans viewed color photos on a computer monitor, via the internet.
+Fijians viewed printed color photos, and North Americans viewed color photos on a computer monitor via the Internet.
 Expression order was randomized between participants.
-While viewing each photo, participants rated the target on a 3-item status scale and a 2-item positivity scale.
-For the Fijian sample, these questions were translated into Fijian then backtranslated into English to verify translations.
-Items on the status scale were: "Suppose someone frequently showed this expression, how well respected would this person be?", "Suppose someone frequently showed this expression, how high-status would people find this person?", and "How frequently would a high-status person in this community show this expression?"; for all photos, scale reliability was high; all overall $\alpha$ s > .84, range = .86-.92 for Fijians and .69 -.79 for North Americans (for Fijian translations of these and all questions in Study 1, see Supplemental Materials at www.ubc-emotionlab.ca/cross-culturalstatussignals.pdf).
-Items on the positivity scale were: "How positive or negative would most people find someone showing this expression?" and, "Suppose someone frequently showed this expression, how likeable would people find him?"
-Positivity scale reliability was also high for all photos; all overall $\alpha$ s > .88, range = .92 - .98 for Fijians and .71 - .80 for North Americans.
+While viewing each photo, participants rated the target on a three-item status scale and a two-item positivity scale.
+For the Fijian sample, these questions were translated into Fijian and then back-translated into English to verify translations.
+Items on the status scale were: "Suppose someone frequently showed this expression-how well respected would this person be?"; "Suppose someone frequently showed this expression-how high-status would people find this person?"; and "How frequently would a high-status person in this community show this expression?"
+For all photos, scale reliability was high; all overall $\alpha s > .84$, range = .86-92 for Fijians and .69-.79 for North Americans (for Fijian translations of these and all questions in Study 1, see online supplemental materials).
+Items on the positivity scale were: "How positive or negative would most people find someone showing this expression?" and "Suppose someone frequently showed this expression; how likeable would people find him?"
+Positivity scale reliability was also high for all photos; all overall α s > .88, range = .92-.98 for Fijians and .71-.80 for North Americans.

-Fijian participants were read each of these questions aloud by a Fijian interviewer, and were asked to respond on a 5-point Likert scale ranging from -2 to +2 by pointing to the correct response on a visually displayed number line.
-Each question was accompanied by a different visual number line with appropriate anchors written in Fijian [e.g., for the first question, anchors were "negative" (ca), "somewhat negative" (viavia ca), "average" (sega ni ca se vinaka- literally, "neither bad nor good"), "somewhat positive" (ena viavia vinaka), and "positive" (vinaka)].
+Fijian participants were read each of these questions aloud by a Fijian interviewer and were asked to respond on a 5-point Likert scale ranging from -2 to +2 by pointing to the correct response on a visually displayed number line.
+Each question was accompanied by a different visual number line with appropriate anchors written in Fijian [e.g., for the first question, anchors were "negative" (ca), "somewhat negative" (viavia ca), "average" (sega ni ca se vinaka-literally, "neither bad nor good"), "somewhat positive"

+(ena viavia vinaka), and "positive" (vinaka)].
 These anchors were also read aloud by Fijian interviewers.
 North American participants chose the appropriate response from a 5-point scale with the same anchors in English, by clicking on the button representing the appropriate option in an online survey.
 To minimize any potential impression management vis-a-vis the presence of Westerners, the Fijian experiment was administered by Fijians.
 North American participants were compensated with course credit.
 Fijians participated as part of a long-running relationship with the fourth author's research, which involves ongoing community gifts in compensation.